Why Is Tracking Hardware Assets Not Enough for Enterprise Operations?

 - Power-UPS-East-01 (Power)

-- [12 servers in same rack, same power circuit]
+- 12 servers in the same rack and power circuit

 - PII (Customer Data)